 There is a focused commitment on 'Teaching and Learning' and we are proud of what we do.
 There is an emphasis on mutual support through which we develop our shared professionalism.
 We are reflective and adaptive in our practice.
 We are happy to try out new ideas, because we want to ensure that every student succeeds.

 Celebrating genuine success is an important aspect of building self confidence and developing a sense of pride and ambition.
 There are many ways in which we highlight achievement, from HP Award badges in assembly to photos around the site.
 All students are expected to celebrate the success of others.

 Our Open Evening is held annually in September.
-This year our Open Evening will be held on Thursday 26 September 2018.
-The Open Evening gives an opportunity for visitors to talk to students and staff and to hear what the Head has to say about our school and what makes it so distinctive.
+This year our Open Evening will be held on Thursday 24 September 2020.
+The Open Evening gives an opportunity for visitors to talk to staff and to hear what the Head has to say about our school and what makes it so distinctive.
 If you would like to visit the school please contact us on 01509 412385.

 To avoid disappointment we urge all parents who wish to send their children to Humphreys to express their preference by completing the online application form provided by Leicestershire County Council.